 Go to your chat screen and open the “deleted user” conversation.
 Then, tap the trash can icon in the top right corner of the conversation.

-Kinzoo complies with The Children’s Online Privacy Protection Act (COPPA), which is considered one of the most stringent legislations for children’s safety online.
+Kinzoo complies with The Children’s Online Privacy Protection Act (COPPA), which is considered one of the most stringent legislation for children’s safety online.
 It requires that the operators of websites and apps get verifiable parental consent before allowing young children (age 0–13) to create accounts.
 To learn more about COPPA—and why we built a kid-safe messaging app, visit Our Story page.

 If another user shares content you don’t think is appropriate, you can report it.
 For messages and audio, you can press and hold on the message and select “Report message.”
 For photos, videos Doodles and Drawn together artwork, open to full screen, tap the meatball menu in the top right corner, and select “Report message.”